‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 When to Use Furthest?

-‘Furthest’ is again a superlative form of the word ‘Far’.
-It is also utilized to denote longer distances but it is non-physical most of the times.
+‘Furthest’ is again an excellent form of the word ‘Far’.
+It is also utilized to denote longer distances, but it is non-physical most of the time.

-‘Furthest’ is a word that also helps to describe the time taken to complete a certain task.
+‘Furthest’ is a word that also helps to describe the time taken to complete a specific task.
 There are also many ways the word ‘furthest’ can be used.

 For E.g.